Best Cheap Web Hosting for WordPress 2026: 8 Picks That Won't Break the Bank

 5. A2 Hosting — Best for Speed-Focused WordPress Sites

-A2 Hosting is where budget hosting starts to overlap with performance hosting.
-Their Turbo plans use LiteSpeed servers with A2's own caching layer, and they consistently benchmark faster than most shared hosts at a similar price point.
-If your site's speed is a priority — think WooCommerce stores, content-heavy blogs — A2 is worth the slight premium over Hostinger or Namecheap.
+A2 Hosting is where budget hosting starts to blur into performance hosting.
+Their Turbo plans use LiteSpeed servers with A2's own caching layer, and they consistently benchmark faster than most shared hosts at comparable price points.
+Worth the premium if your site's speed is a priority — think WooCommerce stores or content-heavy blogs.

-Here's my honest take: A2's non-Turbo plans are fine but completely unremarkable.
-The real value is in the Turbo tier, which starts at $5.99/mo.
-Anything below that and you're genuinely better off with Hostinger for the same money.
-Don't let the low starter price fool you — budget for the Turbo plan if speed is the reason you're here.
+But here's the honest take: A2's non-Turbo plans are fine but completely unremarkable.
+The real value sits in the Turbo tier, which starts at $5.99/mo.
+Honestly, if you're not going Turbo, you'd be better off with Hostinger for the same money and get more features.

 Key Features: